FreuMi/TD2P/README.md

 ```bash
 node mapper.js
 ```
 3. Use the generated PDDL files with a PDDL solver of your choice.
-The example has been tested with the [ENHSP-19](https://sites.google.com/view/enhsp/) planner available at ENHSP-19 Planner.
+The example has been tested with the [ENHSP-19](https://sites.google.com/view/enhsp/) planner.
+If all files related to the ENHSP-19 planner are in ```./nbdist/``` and the ```enhsp-19.jar``` can be located, the output is parsed and translated into a WoT program.

 ## Contributing
 Contributions to improve the Thing Description to PDDL Mapper are welcome.
 Please feel free to submit pull requests or open issues to discuss potential improvements or report bugs.